sourcegraph/sourcegraph-public-snapshot/enterprise/dev/deployment-notifier/README.md

 - `-slack.token` Slack Token used to find the matching Slack handle for pull request authors.
 - `-slack.webhook` Slack webhook URL to post the notifications on.
 - `-honeycomb.token` Honeycomb API token that is used to upload deployment traces.
+- `-codeowners` (defaults to `false`) computes the codeowners for each PR and annotate the pull requests on Slack with mentions (expensive, it requires a full clone).
+  - requires `-slack.token` to resolve to Slack handles, will fall back to GitHub handles otherwise.

 ## How it works